-Use one of the drop-down lists above to view a weather map.
+Use one of the drop-down lists below to view a weather map.
 For maps prior to April 1968, choose the year, the month, and the specific day you wish to view, then click the See Daily Map button.
 Maps from April 1968 through December 2002 can be viewed by choosing the year, month, and week before clicking the See Weekly Map button.
 Maps from September 2002 to the present are available from the Weather Prediction Center.

 If viewing weather maps in the Djvu file format, this requires the free The DjVu plugin, DjVu Libre.The plug-in is available for Windows, MacOS, and Unix.

 Select the year, month, and day of the weather map you wish to view.